 To avoid surprises and financial hardships in the event of death, couples and close family members need to be open and transparent with each other about their finances early on.
 It’s imperative that one’s intended beneficiary has a copy of their life insurance policy, knows the steps to take and how to contact members of their legal and financial support teams.
 Better yet, the beneficiary should be actively involved in meetings with the estate and tax attorney, tax-preparer and financial planner long before their loved one passes away.

-Your advisor can help you compile a checklist of short-, intermediate- and long-term financial matters that will need to be addressed following a death.
+Your personal wealth advisor can help you compile a checklist of short-, intermediate- and long-term financial matters that will need to be addressed following a death.
 This includes everything from managing lingering debt to handling final wishes outlined in your loved one’s will.
 Your advisor can also entertain possibilities of altered goals and various financial decisions ahead of time.
 For example, in the event of your spouse’s death, should you sell the house, leave your current job, etc.?
 This will help you understand the impact of each of your options and help you better prepare to execute challenging decisions when the time comes.

 Debt After Death